 The ease of trade in the Mediterranean – and the network effects that occur in the eastern part of the Mediterranean – have given the Mediterranean an advantage over northern regions.
 Shipping can have significant cost advantages over land-based trade routes.
 This competition between sea-based and land-based trade continues to play out in European energy policy.

-2. Resource use in Germany has shifted significantly over the course of history.
-It has moved away from low-energy biomatter to high-energy, carbon-rich matter.
+2. Resource use in Germany has shifted over the centuries.
+German industry has moved away from low-energy biomatter to high-energy, dense, carbon-rich matter, rather than the other way around.
+This is food for thought for current developments in the German energy industry.

 Energy sets clear limits to economic growth.
 The energy required to sustain our modern Western civilization has changed.
 In the past, wood was used as an energy source.
 This changed in the 19th century, shifting from wood to other forms of energy-dense, carbon-rich matter.